TopiMax2/ESILV-A4-CYBR-LNDSCP-Web-Attacks/README.md

 ## Setup & Requirements

 ### MySQL Server
-Ensure you have a mysql server running locally (defaut port is 3306)
+Ensure you have a mysql server running locally (defaut port is 3306) with a schema (sqli_data) and a table users (with columns username and password)

 ### XAMPP
 Use XAMPP (or setup the Apache server yourself) and install it with PHP preinstalled.